madetech/blog/books/building_better_software_teams/13_client_showcases.md

 # Client Showcases

-At Made we deliver regular client showcases, this is an opportunity to sit down with the client to discuss how the iteration and the project as a whole are progressing.
+At Made we host regular client showcases, this is an opportunity to sit down with the client to discuss how the iteration and the project as a whole are progressing.

 ## Who should be involved with a showcase?
 <!-- - Clients -->
 <!-- - Talking to people in the clients business who actually will use the product. -->

 The most important people to be involved in a showcase are the developers working on the iteration, the key stakeholders on the clients side.
 A showcase cannot happen without these people.
 Additionally, any members of the client's business whose lives will be improved by the work carried out ought to be involved.
-For example, a customer service representative or an ecommerce manager.
+For example, a customer service representative or an e-commerce manager.
 These people will have valuable, on the ground, insights into existing problems it should solve and potential challenges the work may introduce before its too late.

 - Members of your wider team or department